 - compliance and enforcement activities.

-Review of the implementation of the Policy during 2015-16
+Review of the implementation of the Policy

 There is a requirement that the Water Resource Management During Extreme Dry Conditions Policy be reviewed within six months after each implementation period.